PanHyridae/GyroCheck-Android-Library/README.md

 The minimum SDK that this can be used with is SDK 14.

 ##Use
-Right now, you will need to download the .aar file from the releases tab to use this library.
+Right now, you will need to download the .aar file from the releases tab and add compile project````(":library")```` to use this library.
 Soon, a jCenter link will be available to make things easier.

 In order to use this, you must use the Gyroscope feature.
 You do this by adding this to your Android Manifest: